knguyenOS/College-Apartment-Network-Design/README.md

 |                                |                                                                                  |          | **Total**     | **$120,017.30** |

 # Floor Plans
-The wireless access point (WAP) coverage areas were estimated based on the building’s dimensions, using informed assumptions.
-Floors 1 and 2 are smaller—approximately 100 by 70 feet—due to the surrounding parking garage, while the residential floors (3–8) are significantly larger at 240 by 150 feet.
+Floors 1 and 2 is approximately 100 by 70 feet.

+Residential floors (3–8) are 240 by 150 feet.

 The coverage visualization includes both 2.4GHz and 5GHz bands, represented by yellow and red circles, respectively.

-All circuits that form the access layer will utilize Cat5e cables, as they provide sufficient bandwidth to support speeds up to 1 Gbps.
-For the backbone, Cat6A cables will be used, supporting up to 10 Gbps.
+All circuits that form the access layer will utilize Cat5e cables highlighted by **GREEN**, and backbone cables utilizing CAT6A are highlighted by **ORANGE**

 ## First Floor:
 <p align="center">